2019–20 Luxembourg National Division

 The 2019–20 Luxembourg National Division was the 106th season of top-tier association football in Luxembourg.
 The season began on 3 August 2019 and the last matches were played on 8 March 2020.

 F91 Dudelange were the defending champions of the league.

 On 28 April 2020, the league was abandoned due to COVID-19 pandemic.
 The title was not awarded, and no teams were relegated, with the league expanded to 16 teams next season for a transitional year.

 Teams

 RM Hamm Benfica and Rumelange were relegated after the previous season.
-Muhlenbach Blue Boys and Rodange 91 earned promotion from the Luxembourg Division of Honour and joined the league this season.
+Blue Boys Muhlenbach and Rodange 91 earned promotion from the Luxembourg Division of Honour and joined the league this season.